jmint8/jmint8/README.md

 - 👋 Hi, I’m @jmint8 (Mitch)
-- 👀 I’m interested in running and racing
+- 👀 I’m interested in learning new fields of CS
 - 🌱 I’m currently learning Design and Analysis of Algortihms
-- 💞️ I’m looking to collaborate on anything really
+- 💞️ I’m looking to collaborate on anything really.
 - 📫 How to reach me mitchel.meier@centre.edu
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I run for Centre College